 - Use sturdy ladders and tools to prevent accidents.

-- If the damage has compromised the door’s tension springs, call a professional instead of attempting a DIY fix.
+- If the damage has compromised the door’s tension springs, or the chain has become loose for repair reasons.
+You need to call a professional instead of attempting a DIY fix.

 Replacing a panel may seem challenging at first, but by following these steps, you can make garage door panel replacement a much easier process.
 With the right preparation and attention to detail, you can achieve a garage door panel easy replace experience and restore the functionality and appearance of your garage door.